-The target audience is cardiovascular specialists, oncologists, internists, and all members of the multi-professional care team (including advanced practice providers, pharmacists, nurses) who are providing clinical care to the growing population of cancer patients and survivors with cardiovascular concerns.
+This educational activity is intended to address the educational needs of cardiologists, oncologists, internists, pharmacists, nurses, and all members of the interprofessional care team who provide healthcare to the growing population of cancer patients and survivors with cardiovascular concerns.

 Ana Barac, MD, PhD, FACC

 University of Pennsylvania School of Medicine

 Dana-Farber Cancer Institute

 Hospital of the University of Pennsylvania